CommandPost/CommandPost-Website/docs/README.md

 It's been used for projects at **Netflix**, **Pixar** and the **BBC**.
 People at companies such as **Apple**, **Avid** and **Adobe** use it daily.

-All of the 2024 **Apple WWDC** videos were graded using Tangent panels in Final Cut Pro controlled by CommandPost. 🥳
+All of the 2024 and 2025 **Apple WWDC** videos were graded using Tangent panels in Final Cut Pro controlled by CommandPost. 🥳

 ![](../static/commandpost-hero.png)